Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Walking Through the Center of Azinhaga on the N365Walking Through the Center of Town on the N365

-Yet we walked onward on the road below, with a beautiful ruined church, the Igreja de São João da Ventosa, below to distract us.
+Yet we walked onward on the N365, with the beautiful and newly redone church, the Igreja de São João da Ventosa, below, to distract us.
 If it were not so far off the road, and I was not so tired, I would have loved to have visited it, on day four of our Camino Portugués.

 Igreja de São João da VentosaIgreja de São João da Ventosa

-After 1.5 kms from the center of Azinhaga, and about 25 kilometers total, we arrived in Brôa, shown below.
+After 1.5 kilometers from the center of Azinhaga, and about 25 kilometers total, we arrived in Brôa, shown below.
 That is the Quinta da Piedade, just after the sign.

 Walking Through BrôaWalking Through Brôa